sensiml/open-gateway/README.md

 ## BLE Troubleshooting on Linux

-**NOTE** To use Bluethooth as a source you may have to run the following to allow bluepy-helper to access the correct permissions
+**NOTE** To use Bluetooth as a source you may have to run the following to allow bluepy-helper to access the correct permissions

 ```bash
 find ~/ -name bluepy-helper